 Mountains move!
 And there are ocean fossils on top of Mt.
 Everest!
 In this plate tectonics and rock cycling unit, students come to see that the Earth is much more active and alive than they have thought before.
 The unit launches with documentation of a 2015 Himalayan earthquake that shifted Mt.
 Everest suddenly to the southwest direction.
 Students also discover that Mt.
 Everest is steadily moving to the northeast every year and getting taller as well.
-Students wonder what could cause an entire mountain to move--all the time in one direction and backwards during an earthquake.
+Students wonder what could cause an entire mountain to move during an earthquake.

 Additional Unit Information